 All bundled up around the kitchen table playing board games, catching up, making new memories, and sharing laughs that could probably be heard across the canyon is exactly what glamping with the family is all about.
 When visiting this cabin be sure to ask Rick for the grand tour—it is worth hearing all the fun facts about the previous owners’ family stories.
 This will not be my last visit to this tree house cabin.

-If you have heard of Julian, apple pie was probably mentioned in the same sentence.
+If you have heard of Julian, California, apple pie was probably mentioned in the same sentence.
 Why is Julian so famous for apple pie, you ask?
 During the Gold Rush, Julian arose as a charming mountain town and along with it came an outstanding number of apple trees.
 As the saying goes, when life gives you apple make apple pies—and so they did.